-There are school bus services for certain primary schools and all secondary schools in the mornings and afternoon.
+There is a school bus service for certain primary schools and all secondary schools in the mornings and afternoon.
 A school journey is defined as travelling from home to school, or from school to home.
 If your school journey involves more than one bus trip, you can change buses without paying again.

 bus routes and timetables on the Liberty bus website.

 Many cycle routes are clearly marked throughout the parishes, along scenic routes leading through countryside and along the coast.
-There are bike racks for you to park your bike around St Helier and other parishes is easy with many bike racks.
+There are bike racks for you to park your bike around St Helier and other parishes.

 Find out more on